Army Special Forces Engineer Sergeant – MOS-18C

 - Must have a minimum of 24 months remaining Time in Service (TIS) upon completion of the SFQC, or be able/willing to re-enlist or extend enlistment agreement.

 - Must not be barred to reenlistment or be under suspension of favorable personnel action.

 - Must not have been convicted by court-martial or have disciplinary action (such as Article 15).

 - Must not have been terminated from SF, ranger, or airborne duty, unless termination was due to extreme family problems.

 - Must not have 30 days or more "lost time" under USC 972 within current or preceding enlistment.

 - Must be able to swim 50-meters wearing boots and a battle dress uniform (BDU) before beginning the Special Forces Qualification Course.

-- Must score a minimum of 229 points on the Army Physical Fitness Test (APFT), with no less than 60 points on any event, using the standards for age group 17-21.
+- Must score a minimum of 229 points on the Army Physical Fitness Test (APFT), with no less than 60 points on any event, using the standards for the 17-21 age group.